 Students in other programs may also be eligible to apply, depending on their educational background.

-B.Tech.
-Degree Completion (Above Level I)
+Bachelor of Technology Degree Completion (Above Level I)

 Honours Integrated Science (iSci)